zedy/twitter-clone/README.md

 - [Upstash](https://upstash.com/)
 - [React Hook Form + Yup]()

-# Todo list
+# Todo list for V1
 (not listed by priority):

 - add an image hosting service so we can upload profile images/splash screens
-- re-tweet models
+- retweet models/logic/fn
 - responsive
 - create vars in tailwind for main/secondary/action colors
 - update the middleware (right now it doesn't do anything)
 - add notifications? 🤔 [maybe not]
 - add the ability to post pictures/media/urls
-- finish Sign In via email/pass [add pass to account]
+- finish Sign In via email/pass [add pass to account] -- maybe in V2
 - fix all TS errors
 - create new github/google oath apps for Vercel and add their ENVs
 - implement character counter for Tweets/Replies
 - refetchOnWindowFocus: disable for some queries?
+- create UI components for Avatars
+- invalidate Post data on Reply